 - Studies of wrong site, wrong surgery, wrong patient procedures show that “never events” are happening at an alarming rate of up to 40 times per week in U.S. hospitals.
 [Archives of Surgery]

 - Medical negligence cases represent well under 2 percent of all civil cases.
 [National Center for State Courts]

 - Researchers at Harvard University found that 97 percent of cases were meritorious, concluding, “Portraits of a malpractice system that is stricken with frivolous litigation are overblown.”
 [New England Journal of Medicine]

 In the 112th Congress, the U.S. House of Representatives passed the "Help Efficient, Accessible, Low Cost, Timely, Health Care (HEALTH) Act of 2011" (H.R.
 5) on March 22, 2012.
-This bill aims to take away the legal rights of injured patients, removing any incentives to improve patient safety and leaving people at risk for more injuries from negligent care.
-This bill would impose one-size-fits-all caps on damages, not just when injured by medical negligence, but also defective drugs, medical devices, or abuse suffered in nursing homes.
+This bill aimed to take away the legal rights of injured patients, removing any incentives to improve patient safety and leaving people at risk for more injuries from negligent care.
+This bill would have imposed one-size-fits-all caps on damages, not just when injured by medical negligence, but also defective drugs, medical devices, or abuse suffered in nursing homes.